 Older adults with unaddressed housing needs have few options for shelter and sometimes must choose between homelessness and placement in a nursing home because funding is limited to nursing home careA range of services provided in the home, including health-related care, personal care, and supportive services. (see also Chapter 8, Long-Term Services and Supports).

 Homelessness, especially chronic homelessness, can contribute to declines in physical and mental health.
 This is due both to exposure to harsh environmental conditions and the lack of adequate medical monitoring and access to treatment common among people with inadequate shelter.

-Many factors contribute to homelessness, including unemployment, poverty, chronic mental or physical health problems, and lack of affordable housing.
-Although the economy has improved since the Great Recession, households with low incomes and those with high housing-cost burden are still at risk of becoming homeless should their financial conditions worsen.
+Many factors contribute to homelessness, including unemployment, povertyThe federal government defines “poverty” as income below specific thresholds.
+These thresholds are adjusted annually for inflation and vary according to family size and the age of the head of the family. , chronic mental or physical health problems, and lack of affordable housing.
+Although the economy has improved since the Great RecessionA severe decline in economic activity that officially lasted from December 2007 to June 2009. , households with low incomes and those with high housing-cost burden are still at risk of becoming homeless should their financial conditions worsen.
 Therefore, maintaining a supply of affordable and adequate housing along with supportive services can help families mitigate the risk of homelessness.

 Funding and assistance

 Policymakers should provide additional housing funds and support services for people who are homeless or mentally ill.
 This includes day-use centers that provide wraparound services.

 Greater emphasis should be placed on early intervention, such as emergency assistance to prevent evictions, and on the development of a continuum of transitional and supportive housing A setting for long-term services and supports that includes board and care homes, assisted living facilities, and group homes that provide or arrange for services and help with activities of daily living (see separate entry) in a residential setting. arrangements.